 - Religious objections.
 People may abstain from drinking because of their religious beliefs.

 - Prescription and over-the-counter drug interactions.
-Certain medications-- for example, Tylenol -- should not be taken with alcohol.
+Certain medications-- for example, Tylenol, antidepressants, or anti-anxiety medications -- should not be taken with alcohol.